-port supports TDM mode for daisy chaining multiple AD1896's to a digital signal processor.
-The serial output data is dithered down to 20, 18 or 16 bits when 20-, 18- or 16-bit output data is selected.
+port supports TDM mode for daisy-chaining multiple AD1896s to a digital signal processor.
+The serial output data is dithered down to 20, 18, or 16 bits when 20-, 18-, or 16-bit output data is selected.
 The AD1896 sample rate converts the data from the serial input port to the sample rate of the serial output port.
 The sample rate at the serial input port can be asynchronous with respect to the output sample rate of the output serial port.
 The master clock to the AD1896, MCLK, can be asynchronous to both the serial input and output ports.

-MCLK can either be generated off-chip or on-chip by the AD1896 master clock oscillator.
+MCLK can be generated either off-chip or on-chip by the AD1896 master clock oscillator.
 Since MCLK can be asynchronous to the input or output serial ports, a crystal can be used to generate MCLK internally to reduce noise and EMI emissions on the board.
 When MCLK is synchronous to either the output or input serial port, the AD1896 can be configured in a master mode where MCLK is divided down and used to generate the left/right and bit clocks for the serial port that is synchronous to MCLK.
-The AD1896 supports master modes of $256 \times f{\rm S}$, $512 \times f{\rm S}$ and $768 \times f{\rm S}$ for both input and output serial ports.
+The AD1896 supports master modes of $256 \times f_S$ , $512 \times f_S$ , and $768 \times f_S$ for both input and output serial ports.

-Conceptually, the AD1896 interpolates the serial input data by a rate of 2^{20} and samples the interpolated data stream by the output sample rate.
-In practice, a 64-tap FIR filter with 2^{20} polyphases, a FIFO, a digital servo loop that measures the time difference between input and output samples within 5 ps, and a digital circuit to track the sample rate ratio are used to perform the interpolation and output sampling.
+Conceptually, the AD1896 interpolates the serial input data by a rate of $2^{20}$ and samples the interpolated data stream by the output sample rate.
+In practice, a 64-tap FIR filter with $2^{20}$ polyphases, a FIFO, a digital servo loop that measures the time difference between the input and output samples within 5 ps, and a digital circuit to track the sample rate ratio are used to perform the interpolation and output sampling.
 Refer to the Theory of Operation section.
 The digital servo loop and sample rate ratio circuit automatically track the input and output sample rates.

-(Continued on page 15)
+(Continued on Page 17)